 Historic Background of Hummus

 Hummus is mainly a Middle Eastern recipe that becomes famous throughout the world.
 However, it is originated from the Egyptian regions and Eastern Mediterranean.
-Usually, hummus is made up of chickpeas or garbanzo beans which mashed up with lemon juice, garlic, olive, salt and most importantly tahini.
+Usually, hummus is made up of chickpeas or garbanzo beans which mashed up with lemon juice, garlic, olive, salt, and most importantly tahini.
 The mixture results from a tangy and creamy flavor that usually served as a dip for vegetables, bread, crackers and more.

 However, the different region serves hummus differently.
 Some take it as a common part of dish and meals, on some region serve it as snacks and appetizers.
-You will find it in the different form.
+You will find it in a different form.
 As it has been popularized vastly, they made it commercialized.
 So you can find it in canned or jarred in different supermarkets.